Patrick Smith (71 kg, Minnesota Storm) made a statement in Frisco, Texas. Hopefully, it got your attention.

-“It was a little grittier than I wanted it to be but that’s alright”, Smith told USA Wrestling.
-“Sometimes you got to do that.”
-When Patrick Smith is successful, it is because he grinds.
+“It was a little grittier than I wanted it to be, but that’s alright,” Smith told USA Wrestling after the tournament.
+“Sometimes, you’ve got to do that.”
+When Smith is successful, it is because he grinds.
 He doesn’t leave his perch.
-You know how baseball players talk about “staying within themselves” whenever they hit some walk-off homer, and how all they saw or cared about was the ball leaving the pitcher’s hand?
+You know how baseball players talk about “staying within themselves” whenever they hit a walk-off homer, and how all they saw or cared about was the ball leaving the pitcher’s hand?
 It’s like that.
-So Smith did what elite Greco wrestlers have to sometimes do, which is adhere to an attack strategy without narrowing the margin for error.
-Force the opposition into a mistake.
-This isn’t some simple cat and mouse game.
+Smith did what elite Greco athletes absolutely have to do, which is adhere to an attack strategy without minding a margin for error.
+Force the opposition into a mistake by sheer will.
+This isn’t a simple cat and mouse game.
 There’s no time for that, at least not in the finals of a “prove it” tournament that could indicate increased performance later on at a much grander, more important one.